 The Thrive as a Guide

 The Thrive Assessment guides orphanage directors when it comes to meeting the needs of their children.
 Orphanage directors are busy!
 Think 80 kids to look after!
 Bills to pay, doctors appointments, keeping up grades, looking after staff, coordinating repairs and other upkeep.
 You can imagine things get a little hectic at times.
 This is where a frequent re-examination using the Thrive Assessment helps.
 It serves as a guide for orphanage directors and helps them keep up on every one of the Codified Rights.
 It’s not that our orphanage directors aren’t skilled.
 That couldn’t be further from the truth!
-Take Erendira, our new Baja Area Director, for example.
-(Welcome Erendira!)
+Take Erendira, one of our Baja Certification Coordinators, for example.

 Erendira is a clinical psychologist by training and she has worked in the past as an orphanage director for nearly a decade.
 She is a fierce advocate for children, a source of wisdom to other orphanage directors, and is wonderfully skilled in maintaining relationships.
 We are incredibly fortunate to have Erendira as part of our team!
 It’s Erendira’s role to develop meaningful relationships with orphanage directors and support them in fulfilling their plans.
 She uses the Thrive Assessment as a focus tool for providing guidance.

 The Thrive Assessment is Making the Difference